-The best way to stay young, physically and mentally is to do something new everyday and never stop learning.
-For health reasons and to keep routine and boredom at bay, I am always on the look out for new exciting things to try and learn.
+The best way to stay young, physically and mentally is to do something new every day and never stop learning.
+For health reasons and to keep routine and boredom at bay, I am always on the lookout for new exciting things to try and learn.
 And yes, I do like my freebies.
-One of these free learning opportunities has been the free online mini classes at Craftsy.com.
-They have hundreds of online classes on offer and being a member on their site (register for free), you’ll surely find something that you’ll feel passionate about learning.
-I must specify that all of Craftsy classes are taught in a professional yet friendly manner by experts in the field they’re teaching.
-Not only you can pause the class at any time, replay it over and over again, but you also get the opportunity to chat with your classmates (yes in this online classes, chatting with other students is not only allowed but also encouraged).
+One of these free learning opportunities has been the free online mini-classes.
+They have hundreds of online classes on offer and being a member of their site (register for free), you’ll surely find something that you’ll feel passionate about learning.
+Not only you can pause the class at any time, and replay it over and over again, but you also get the opportunity to chat with your classmates (yes in these online classes, chatting with other students is not only allowed but also encouraged).

-So far I have enrolled and taken two classes that I want to tell you about: Sewing Machine 911 and and The Hand Painted Cake
+So far I have enrolled and taken two classes that I want to tell you about Sewing Machine 911 and The Hand-Painted Cake

 The Sewing Machine 911

-A god sent class as, after one year of not using my sowing machine, I wanted to adjust some silk summer garments and made a dog’s dinner out of one… tangled string and knots and crinkled fabric.
-I wanted to scream!!! .
-I realized too late that my sowing machine needed some TLC and just found the Craftsy mini class for it.
-Sewing Machine 911:Claudia Miller’s free mini-class taught me how to pinpoint signs and symptoms of common problems, give my sewing machine some desperately needed TLC most importantly how to properly clean and maintain it.
-Perfect, now I managed to undo the damage done and adjust the other delicate silk garments with a a sowing machine running as smooth as a purring Siberian cat.
+A god-sent class as, after one year of not using my sewing machine, I wanted to adjust some silk summer garments and made a dog’s dinner out of one… tangled string and knots and crinkled fabric.
+I wanted to scream!!!.
+I realized too late that my sowing machine needed some TLC and just found the mini class for it where I’ve learned how to pinpoint signs and symptoms of common problems, give my sewing machine some desperately needed TLC most importantly how to properly clean and maintain it.
+Perfect, now I managed to undo the damage done and adjust the other delicate silk garments with a sowing machine running as smooth as a purring Siberian cat.

 After all that hard but necessary work, it was time to do something that would put a smile on my face: )